CharlieDigital/chrlschn/src/content/blog/2023/your-interview-process-is-too-damn-long.md

 When I start the interview, I preface and say that if the candidate doesn't know the answer to a question, they should say so right away and we can either skip the question or I can walk them through it.
 This is really key because if you run even a few of these interviews, I can quickly identify candidates that have an *ego* and a *fixed mindset* versus one that has a *growth mindset* and is capable of rapidly learning.

-The short technical assessment is designed to be easy enough for an experienced engineer to complete without much trouble, but to find those gems that can be brought up to speed quickly, I'm looking for something that's perhaps a bit more subjective: how they react and respond when they hit something they don't know.
+The short technical assessment is designed to be easy enough for an experienced engineer to complete without much trouble.
+But to find those gems that can be brought up to speed quickly, I'm looking for something that's perhaps a bit more *subjective*: how they react and respond when they hit something they don't know.
 Do they readily acknowledge it?
 Do they ask for help?
 Do they take guidance well when given?

 Engineers with a growth mindset can adapt quickly, learn what needs to be learned, explore what needs to be explored, and aren't afraid to un-stuck themselves by asking questions and seeking help.
-To me, this is a key trait that often gets overlooked.
+A growth mindset also tends to be a strong correlation with a candidate's humility and lack of ego.
+To me, these are key traits that are often overlooked.

+---

+## Reducing latency

+Part of the reason why having an efficient, focused process is important is that if you are working with *active* candidates, they are likely concurrently interviewing with multiple other companies.
+If you find a great candidate that is a great fit for yor culture and can quickly plug into the team and project, the biggest favor you can do for yourself -- especially as a small team -- is to act expediently and reduce the latency from initial screening to the offer.

+Consider a typical take home:

+1. **(1d)** I would meet with the candidate 30-60 minutes first.
+2. **(1-7d)** Then I'd assign a take home, but it would need to work within the candidate's schedule which may mean a weekend.
+3. **(1d)** Once the take home is returned, I'd need to review the take home first and schedule  followup.
+4. **(1d)** Because a candidate could ostensibly "cheat" on a take home, this final session needs to be a hands on coding session again so I can actually ask the candidate to extend the project in some way while watching.

+Rather than jumping through all of these hoops, using a focused set of questions -- in 1 single live coding session -- that measure for experience and seniority seems far better at reducing the latency involved with drawn out process.
+But this also requires a shift away from a focus on static measures of present knowledge and skills against current needs and towards perhaps a more subjective sense of a candidate's level of experience and growth mindset.

 ---